 Learn everything about Chateau La Fleur de Bouard Lalande de Pomerol with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Fleur de Bouard History, Overview

 Chateau La Fleur de Bouard is owned by the de Bouard family.
 When Hubert de Bouard purchased the property in 1998, it was called La Fleur Saint Georges.
 Following the age-old custom of renaming a wine after a change in ownership, they rechristened their new property, Chateau La Fleur de Bouard.

 1998 marked the debut vintage for La Fleur de Bouard.
 However, starting with the 2012 vintage, Chateau La Fleur de Bouard began to be completely managed by Coralie de Bouard, the daughter of Hubert de Bouard.
 In 2016, Coralie de Bouard started another winery in the Montagne St. Emilion appellation, Clos de Bouard.

 Chateau La Fleur de Bouard Vineyards, Terroir, Grapes, Winemaking